wyattswei/wyattswei.github.io/_pages/about.md

 Hello and Welcome!
 My name is Siliang Wei.
 You can also call me Wyatt.
-I am currently a PhD candidate in Finance at Alliance Manchester Business School, The University of Manchester.
+I am currently a PhD candidate in Finance at Alliance Manchester Business School, the University of Manchester.
 My academic journey is driven by a passion for applying cutting-edge Machine Learning and Natural Language Processing (NLP) techniques to the fields of Empirical Asset Pricing and ESG (CSR) research.